thezerobit/sml_life/README.md

 and "subvector" and using generic vectors.
 Stalin truly does optimize brutally, eclipsed only by MLton (by a factor of 2) and being the fastest dynamic language implementation.

+Common Lisp has some nice things like DESTRUCTURING-BIND which works a bit like native destructuring in Clojure.
+LABELS replaced LETREC in Scheme.
+SBCL and Clozure seem to handle the recursive loop fine.
+MAP handles vectors as well as lists.
+Lisp-2 is annoying with sharp-quoting function names and having to use APPLY.
+Common Lisp solution ended up being short: around 50 lines, like Haskell, Python, Clojure.
+Common Lisp seems like a much stabler target than all the various Scheme versions and implementation quirks.

 TODO: